Gauging the severity of spondylolisthesis — exploring the Meyerding Grading System

 If you’ve been diagnosed with spondylolisthesis, a condition in which one vertebra has slipped forward and past the vertebra below it, your physician may have mentioned the Meyerding grading system to describe the severity of your condition.
 Orthopedic surgeon Henry William Meyerding, who joined the Mayo Clinic in 1911, first developed the system.
-Over 100 years later, this system is still used to help define the degree of vertebral slippage as it relates to the rest of the spine.
+Over 100 years later, this system is still used to help define the degree of slippage as it relates to the rest of the spine.

 Meyerding grade designations are as follows: